• Sati

 Section 1: Women are pivotal to improving Africa’s economy

-Women’s health is the foundation for social and economic development
+Women’s health is the foundation for social and economic development for two reasons

+1. Women represent ~50% of the continent’s human resources but contribute to only 33% of GDP.
 If more countries focused on advancing women’s health and equality, by 2025 the continent could add $316 billion or 10% to GDP.

+2. Women bear life.
 The better the health of African children, the more productive the continent's workforce and the more fruitful the future economy.
+However, a child’s health depends on their mother’s health, starting before conception.

 Section 2: African women face disproportionately more health-related challenges than women in the rest of the world